 Penny calls out the guys for making fun of Zack for not knowing much science in "The Justice League Recombination" when they were always bullied.

-In "The Dead Hooker Juxtaposition", when a new neighbour threatens to replaced Penny as the new Dungeon Masters Girlfriend, she complains that she's just manipulating the gang to do things for her, such as sending Howard to retrieve a tv from a relative.
-Sheldon notes that Penny did the exact same thing when they first met, sending Leonard and him to retrieve her tv from her ex-boyfriend.
+In "The Dead Hooker Juxtaposition", when a new neighbor threatens to replaced Penny as the new Dungeon Masters Girlfriend, she complains that she's just manipulating the gang to do things for her, such as sending Howard to retrieve a TV from a relative.
+Sheldon notes that Penny did the exact same thing when they first met, sending Leonard and him to retrieve her TV from her ex-boyfriend.

 Penny: Apples and oranges, Sheldon!